The Clear Edge

 • Who to contact for questions

-Example: Maya’s checklist reduced onboarding emails from 8-12 per client to 2-3.
-Saved 1 hour per new client.
+Example: Maya’s checklist reduced onboarding emails from 8–12 per client to 2–3, saving 1 hour per new client; with 8 new clients a month, that freed 8 hours.

 Don’t build at this stage: